oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 in C++20.
 For more details see the `C++ Standard Execution Policies
 <https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t>`_.

+Extending the capabilities of `range algorithms <https://en.cppreference.com/w/cpp/algorithm/ranges>`_ in C++20, the Parallel API provides analogous *parallel range algorithms* that execute according to an execution policy.

 |onedpl_long| (|onedpl_short|) provides specific versions of some algorithms, including:

 * Segmented reduce